macmade/XSFoundation/README.md

 A main header file is provided: `XS.h`.
 No other header file should be directly included.

+### Source access

+XSFoundation is hosted on GitHub: https://github.com/macmade/XSFoundation/

+### Documentation

+Source code documentation can be found at the following address: http://www.eosgarden.com/doxygen/xsfoundation/

+Wiki can be found on GitHub: https://github.com/macmade/XSFoundation/wiki

 ### License

 XSFoundation is released under the terms of the [Boost][2] Software License - Version 1.0.